futhimhlas/Python1/README.md

 # Installing heroku
 npm install -g heroku in cmd line. npm -> node package manager and -g means globally.

 heroku apps:rename thorin-flask-app-futhi1 --app thorin-flask-app-futhi <-- renaming an app

+remote add heroku https://git.heroku.com/thorin-flask-app-futhi.git <-- Adding another remote. heroku is the name in this instance

+git push -u heroku master <-- pushes to heroku but after a list of python dependecies has been added

+heroku logs --tail --app APP-NAME <-- to see app logs